callamartyn/computing_resources/README.md

 $ qsub -cwd myscript.sh
 ```
 #### Bonus: Using conda environments in job submissions
-In order to make your environmental variables accessible you will need to add the -V flag to your submission.
+In order to make your environmental variables (like conda environments) accessible you will need to add the -V flag to your submission.
 A sample script might look like this

 ```
 #!/bin/bash